andrewjswan/mediaportal-fanart-handler/README.md

 push scorecenter fanart for browsed category in myScoreCenter plugin<br/>
 push weather fanart for current weather from World Weather / World Weather Lite<br/>
 push fanart for current Holiday<br/>
+push fanart for pictures from Windows 10 Spotlight<br/>
 push cycling fanart from the following folders for use anywhere in a skin for<br/>
 - thumbs\Skin Fanart\UserDef\games
 - thumbs\Skin Fanart\UserDef\movies